-In spiritual science too we proceed from our everyday sense experience and its immediate logic.
-If we follow it rigorously and ceaselessly expanding its reach with calm, care and attention to detail of observation of mind, matter and natural phenomena, we continuously and progress incrementally from subtlety to subtlety to a point of discontinuity beyond which we cannot go.
+In spiritual science too, we proceed from our everyday sense experience and its immediate logic.
+If we follow it rigorously and ceaselessly expand its reach with calmness, care and attention to detail in observation of mind, matter and natural phenomena, we continuously and incrementally progress from subtlety to subtlety until we reach a point of discontinuity beyond which we cannot go.
 At this point, a spiritual scientist has reached the infinitely subtle ultimate reality called spirit.
-What is infinitely subtle is also totally imperceptible irrespective of the sensitivity and sharpness of our sense perception but it is not inaccessible by the eye of the mind.
-Thus, ancient spiritual science finds that all gases, liquids and solids, sounds and other wave forms flow from spirit and so does our mind.
+What is infinitely subtle is also totally imperceptible irrespective of the sensitivity and sharpness of our sense perception, but it is not inaccessible to the eyes of the mind.
+Thus, ancient spiritual science finds that all gases, liquids and solids as well as sounds and other waveforms flow from spirit, and so does our mind.

 Common human language defines the animate as a being comprising a body and a mind.
-Solids, liquids, gases, sounds and other wave forms flowing from energy comprise our body.
+Solids, liquids, gases, sounds and other waveforms flowing from energy constitute our body.
 Mind animates the body of the animate with consciousness at its core.
-Thus, for practical purposes, spirit in an animate being may be considered as a unity of energy and consciousness.
+Thus, for practical purposes, spirit in an animate being may be considered a unity of energy and consciousness.

-According to spiritual science, both animate and the inanimate, comprise a body on the exterior the behaviour of which is run by a conscious mind in the interior.
-Our language calls the inanimate as mindless and their behaviour as specific laws of nature.
+According to spiritual science, both the animate and the inanimate comprise a body on the exterior whose behaviour is run by a conscious mind in the interior.
+Our language calls the inanimate mindless and attributes its behaviour to specific laws of nature.
 Thus, the difference between the animate and the inanimate is only semantic.
-To the extent there is a mind with consciousness, there is animation and a sense of freedom from natural laws.
+To the extent that there is a mind with consciousness, there is animation and a sense of freedom from natural laws.

-The ultimate reality of spiritual science discovered by our sages, seers and philosophers comprises the spiritual wisdom underlying religion.
+The ultimate reality of spiritual science discovered by our sages, seers, prophets and philosophers comprises the spiritual wisdom underlying religion.
 Their method of exploration is termed contemplative or seeing with the eye of the mind.
 It comprises the use of human capacity to pay undivided attention to careful observation and rigorous application of logic to sharpen the perception of the inner eye in making sense of the information collected.
-The progress is successive until we cannot proceed further and the explorer is satisfied that she/he has arrived at the point of discontinuity.
+The progress is successive until we cannot proceed further and the explorer is satisfied that they have arrived at the point of discontinuity.

-The method of modern science differs from the contemplative method of ancient spirituality only in its addition of external resources to the latter which depends primarily on the inner resources of the explorer; external resources used in the former include replicable empirical measurements while the internal resources of the latter are careful, attentive and calm mind.
-The methods thus differ only in the resources and tools of exploration rather than their essential goals and objectives.
-They both seek the ultimate reality underlying existence and they both use internal tools of contemplation without which no research is possible.
+The method of modern science differs from the contemplative method of ancient spirituality only in the addition of external resources, including replicable empirical measurements.
+The contemplative method depends primarily on the inner resources of the explorer, especially a careful, attentive and calm mind.
+The methods thus differ only in the resources and tools of exploration, not in their essential goals and objectives.
+They both seek the ultimate reality underlying existence and they both use internal tools of contemplation, without which no research is possible.

-Although our sages, seers, prophets, philosophers and scientists have revealed the truth of an infinite and infinitesimal ultimate reality that underlies and unifies the diversity in the universe.
+Our natural scientists, sages, seers, prophets, philosophers and spiritual scientists have revealed the truth of an infinite and infinitesimal ultimate reality that underlies and unifies the diversity in the universe.
 But, the generality of humanity is unaware of it.
-Of those who are aware, only a small percentage have absorbed it, developed a personal insight of it and brought it within the domain of their personal experience to live their lives with the feelings of unity in diversity.
+Of those who are aware, only a small percentage have absorbed it, developed a personal insight into it, and brought it within the domain of their personal experience to live their lives with the feelings of unity in diversity.